13 Top Careers in Food & 6 Exciting Benefits They Offer

 When you research unique career possibilities in the food industry, you can come up with hundreds of ideas.
 There are multiple niche areas popping up in food service and production.
 Take a look at a few of these exciting possibilities below to see if any of them appeal to you.

 Many bed and breakfast (B&B) owners would tell you that their work is a labor of love.
 You need to enjoy meeting and engaging with people of all backgrounds, providing memorable hospitality in your home, and serving your guests delicious food.
 And there are good opportunities in the B&B industry.
-In fact, the bed and breakfast market grew by 4.6 percent from 2010 to 2015.5
+In fact, revenue for the bed and breakfast industry grew at a yearly rate of 4.4 percent from 2014 to 2019.5

 A growing number of travelers are seeking the personalized experiences that B&Bs can offer over larger resorts and hotels.
 Along with free breakfasts, B&Bs often include free parking, Wi-Fi connections, and even evening wine and appetizer services.
 Guests may also benefit from personalized trip planning and transportation services, all of which are typically included in the price of their stay.